A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 But health insurers (along with 11 states that joined an amicus brief) took legal action against HHS, and in July 2016, a federal appeals court struck down the HHS provision that limited the sale of fixed indemnity plans only to people who also had minimum essential coverage in place.

 The rule did get relaxed to allow the sale of individual market fixed indemnity plans with per-service benefits, rather than just per-period benefits.
 But in 2023, the federal government proposed a change to that.
-The proposed rule would revert to only allowing individual market fixed indemnity plans to operate on a per-period basis, which is how the rules already work for fixed indemnity products in the employer-group market.1
+The proposed rule would have required individual market fixed indemnity plans to operate on a per-period basis (but not on a per-service basis), which is how the rules already work for fixed indemnity products in the employer-group market.2

 Footnotes